MSW Stipend Training Programs

 Title IV-E Graduate Testimonial, En Español: IV-E Graduate Testimonial Spanish

-CalSWEC Integrated Behavioral Health (IBH) MSW Stipend Program
+SF Bay Area Integrated Behavioral Health MSW Training Program

 This program, for Advanced Year Students in the Community Mental Health concentration, focuses on preparing students to work in integrated primary care and behavioral health settings.
 For example, a setting where people can get help with medical issues like diabetes or asthma, and also get support for mental and behavioral health needs.
 This video helps explain the model: